kithminrw/kithminrw/README.md

     - The top 3 winning designs were taped out using TTKSKY25B through the CI 2511 chipIgnite shuttle service from chipfoundry.io
     - Tiny Tapeout TTKSKY25B 265: [ttsky25_se_opamps](https://tinytapeout.com/chips/ttsky25b/tt_um_se_opamps)
   - Projects
-    - Design of an Area Optimized Low-Power Low-Noise CMOS Instrumentation Amplifier in SKY130 using Hybrid Particle Swarm Optimization
-      - To be submitted to IEEE JSSC in 2026
 - 2 - RF and mmWave Microelectronics and IC Design with OSIC tools
   - Developing a course on [RF and millimeter-Wave Circuit Design](https://www.coursera.org/learn/rf-mmwave-circuit-design)
     - Collection of notes for [OpenEMS using IHP](https://github.com/VolkerMuehlhaus/openems_ihp_sg13g2)